 Do you like the design of the fabric?
 I do.

-Seat comfort was not too bad while the legroom space is tight but bearable.
+Seat comfort was not too bad but the legroom space was tight

 Not used at all during the flight.
 For short flights, bring your own entertainment such as Ipad or Galaxy Tab is good enough.
 Can't complain at all for the price you are paying!